-With less than nine weeks until the election, Rauner is one of a handful of top recruits running in key battleground races who are vulnerable to being tagged with the same kind of attacks Democrats lobbed at Romney in 2012.
-From Democrats Bruce Braley in Iowa and Sean Eldridge in New York to Republicans Rauner and David Perdue in Georgia, history could repeat itself in some of the most pivotal contests of the election cycle.
+Perdue is one of a handful of candidates running in key battleground races who are vulnerable to the same kinds of attacks Democrats lobbed at Romney in 2012.
+From Democrats Bruce Braley in Iowa and Sean Eldridge in New York to Illinois Republican Bruce Rauner, history could repeat itself in some of the most pivotal midterm contests.

-In the case of Rauner, viewed widely as the Republican with the best chance of unseating a Democratic governor, Democrats have been trying to build a he's-just-like-Mitt narrative for months.
+Rauner is viewed widely as the Republican with the best chance of unseating a Democratic governor.
+Democrats have been trying to build a he's-just-like-Mitt narrative around him to save Gov. Pat Quinn (D).
 Rauner, who made more than $50 million in 2013, has unintentionally fueled their attacks with head-scratching comments like the one he offered to the Chicago Sun-Times in March to describe his wealth: "Oh, I’m probably .01 percent."

 It's not just Republicans getting stung by Romney-style broadsides.
 To wit: Braley.
 He's not a mega-rich businessman like Perdue or Rauner.
 But like Romney, he was caught on camera making comments that instantly raised questions about how tone deaf he was to the lives of everyday Iowans.

-In March, footage of Braley, a lawyer and congressman, disparaging Sen. Charles E. Grassley (R) as a "farmer from Iowa" at a private fundraiser became his version of Romney's infamous "47 percent" video.
-It laid the foundation for a series of GOP attacks on Braley's appeal to working class Iowa voters that have transformed what once looked like a contest that tilted Democratic into a pure tossup.
+In March, footage of Braley, a lawyer and congressman, disparaging Sen. Charles E. Grassley (R) as a "farmer from Iowa" at a private fundraiser became his own version of Romney's infamous "47 percent" video.
+It laid the foundation for a series of GOP attacks on Braley's appeal to working class Iowa voters that have transformed what once looked like a contest that tilted Democratic into a real GOP pickup opportunity.